ebcoop/rulesandpolicies/Rules.md

 4. Amendments to the first policy cannot be executed by an ordinary resolution, unless permitted by a provision of the first policy.

-5. Amendments to the first policy may be executed by way of special resolution.
+5. Amendments to any part of any policy (including the first policy) may be executed by way of special resolution.

 #### 75  Availability of policies

+1. In the same circumstances which the rules are ordinarily provided the co-operative must, upon the request of any person, provide a copy of the policies.

-The policies must be made available to all prospective members of the co-operative, and a copy of any policy must be provided to members if requested alongside the rules when provided under rule 58 (3).
+2. All prospective members of the co-operative must be provided with the policies.

+3. The policies may be provided electronically, including by providing a web address.